 Here’s the thing: SEO is constantly marketed as being so complicated and seemingly impossible for newbies to understand and implement.

 Likewise, devising a competitive keyword strategy that allows you to build your site from the ground up doesn’t have to take hours of mind-numbering research to implement.
 Rather than spending sleepless nights tinkering in Google’s keyword planner, take advantage of tools such as CanIRank to make simplify and streamline the process.

 CanIRank can provide you with ideas for fresh keywords and how likely you are to rank for them.
 Instead of playing a game of David versus Goliath when it comes to competing for keywords, work smarter and not harder.
 Through CanIRank, you get a crystal-clear roadmap for what keywords you can rank for today so you can go after those first.

 In most cases, content and keywords aren’t enough to rank for competitive, profitable keywords.
-Building links to your site and content represents an incredibly strong signal to search engines; that is, your content is so unique, fresh and compelling that others want to help spread your message.
+After creating high quality, targeted content, you need to promote that content.
+Building links to your site and content represent an incredibly strong signal to search engines; that is, your content is so unique, fresh and compelling that others want to help spread your message.

 Chances are there are immediate steps you can take right now to beef up the link-building potential of your content.
 While the following strategies perhaps represent the “baby steps” of link building, they’re relatively straightforward and can be completed at no cost to you beyond your time.

 Promoting your content through social media seems like a no-brainer; however, such shares are often the first steps of link-building for brands who haven’t yet amassed organic traffic.
 While the importance of social links in the eyes of Google is somewhat ambiguous, and although the traffic may trickle, starting conversations with followers within your niche is a solid starting point for your content.
 Be sure to plan out which social media sites will be the best for your early stage business.